 Unfortunately, many brands of microwave popcorn are made using hydrogenated oils, which contain harmful trans fats.
 Studies have linked trans fats to an increased risk of heart disease and other serious diseases.

-Movie theaters usually use coconut oil to pop their popcorn, and that adds a load of artery-clogging saturated fat–a whopping 60 grams!
+Though movie theater popcorn is regularly vegan, they usually use coconut oil to pop their popcorn, and that adds a load of artery-clogging saturated fat–a whopping 60 grams!

 A large tub of popcorn at Regal Cinemas, for example, holds 20 cups of popcorn and has 1,200 calories, 980 milligrams of sodium and 60 grams of saturated fat.
 Adding just a tablespoon of butter adds 130 calories.
 And do not forget that it comes with free refills.